FreeRADIUS/wiki.freeradius.org/guide/Users-Mailing-List.md

 **Capture right from the starting banner**, not just the few lines you think are useful.

 **Include a packet** being processed.
-If you stop capturing before any packets have been received, nobody can tell what happens to the packets.
+If you post the debug output which doesn't show any packets being received, nobody can tell what happens when the server receives packets.

 Don't post the debug output where the last line is **Ready to process requests.**  This means that the server hasn't received any packets.
 If you post that, the only thing that will happen is that people will ask you to post the debug output, **again**, but this time where it receives packets.